facebookresearch/minihack/.github/PULL_REQUEST_TEMPLATE.md

 ### All Submissions:

-IMPORTANT: Please do not create a Pull Request without creating an issue first.
+IMPORTANT: if this Pull Request concerns an existing issue, please provide the GitHub issue number, otherwise please create an issue first.

 Associated issue: #XXXX